 However Clive was not satisfied and he decided to take the whole of Bengal.
 Clive won a great victory at Plassey in June 1757.
-(The battle was won largely because one of the commanders of the Bengali army, Mir Jafar, changed sides and refused to join the battle).
-Clive then overthrew the ruler of Bengal, Siraj-ud-Daula and replaced him with Mir Jafar.
+(The battle was won largely because of one of the commanders of the Bengali army, Mir Jafar changed sides and refused to join the battle).
+Clive then overthrew the ruler of Bengal, Siraj-Ud-Daula and replaced him with Mir Jafar.
 However Mir Jafar was only a puppet.

 In 1765 the company began to rule Bengal directly.
-Clive's victory at Plassey ensured that India would eventually become a British colony not a French one.
-However the Company did not take over India straight away.
+Clive's victory at Plassey ensured that India would eventually become a British colony, not a French one.
+However, the Company did not take over India straight away.
 It was a gradual process, which took several decades.
-The East India Company eliminated French influence in India and began to subdue other Indian states.
+East India Company eliminated French influence in India and began to subdue other Indian states.

 The British then took over more territory in India.
 Indian states were forced to accept British 'protection'.
 One state, Hyderabad made a treaty with the British in 1798 and retained some independence but other states were forced to accept British rule.